 For $10 to $25, you’ll find Dead Sea mud masks with fewer ingredients: Dead Sea mud, water, and small amounts of preservatives.
 More masks at this price point will be paraben- and sulfate-free.
 Some may include hydrating ingredients such as coconut oil or lavender oil.
 You can find larger quantities in the price range, too.

-Dead Sea mud masks priced at $25 and above are usually from well-known beauty brands.
+Dead Sea mud masks priced at $25 and higher are usually from well-known beauty brands.
 They may contain anti-aging ingredients like alpha hydroxy acids (AHAs) and collagen.

 A. Since it’s largely organic matter, mud from the Dead Sea has an earthy smell.
 Some may find it unpleasant, but most people aren’t bothered by the natural smell of Dead Sea mud masks.
 If you find that the scent is a problem, you can try mud masks that use other types of clay.